jdtsmith/indent-bars/README.md

 - Works in the terminal, using a vertical bar character.

 ## What's New

+- **v0.6.1**: Live feedback when updating settings in the Customize interface.
 - **v0.6.0**:
   - Simplify tree-sitter scope drawing.
   - New option `indent-bars-ts-styling-scope` to swap the roles of in-scope and out-of-scope style.